-DSM is the main institutional response to the challenge of using energy efficiency (EE) as an alternative to supply.
-But DSM differs from generation resources in an important way: like the
+DSM is the main institutional response2 to the challenge of using energy efficiency (EE) as an alternative to supply.3 But DSM differs from generation resources in an important way: like the

-&lt;sup>1 Agreement between PUB and ERA dated August 27, 2013
+1 Agreement between PUB and ERA dated August 27, 2013

-&lt;sup>2 Throughout this report DSM is taken to be all of MH's EE programs.
+2 Throughout this report DSM is taken to be all of MH's EE programs.
 Any additional EE or conservation is assumed to be provided by other agencies or by consumer responses in the marketplace.

-&lt;sup>3 In the late 1970s a radical approach to energy policy based on energy efficiency (EE), small scale renewable energy and a de-emphasis of supply was proposed by Amory Lovins, among others.
+3 In the late 1970s a radical approach to energy policy based on energy efficiency (EE), small scale renewable energy and a de-emphasis of supply was proposed by Amory Lovins, among others.
 Lovins referred to such energy policy as a "Soft Path", in contrast with the conventional "Hard path" based on expanding large-scale supply facilities.
 (The classic paper is "Energy Policy, the Road not Taken", Foreign Affairs, November 1978.)
-The Soft path approach was resisted by policy makers for many
+The Soft path approach was resisted by policy makers for many years but then became slowly institutionalized as "Conservation and Demand Management" or

 1 grin of the Cheshire Cat of Alice in Wonderland, the estimated savings are visible but the actual 2 level of consumption without DSM (the body of the cat) is unobservable (or only fleetingly so).
 In 3 practice, the now countless DSM programs that have been put in place employ Estimation and 4 Measurement and Verification (E,M&V) protocols to justify estimates of saving.
-While estimation 5 and measurement present no conceptual difficulties, verification assumes that there is an actual 6 observed value against which to compare observed consumption; this is not possible.
-What we 7 actually have are measurement protocols which yield estimated savings, the accuracy of which 8 is unknown.
+While estimation 5 and measurement present no conceptual difficulties, verification assumes that there is an actual observed value against which to compare observed consumption; this is not possible.4 What we 6 7 actually have are measurement protocols which yield estimated savings, the accuracy of which 8 is unknown.
 More importantly, the bounds for the possible inaccuracy are not well known.